If you have trouble saving money you’re in now luck thanks to technology advancing at a scary pace.

 And it's a fraction of what the best CD rates are paying right now as well.

 But to be fair, if you’re not saving any money then this could be a worthwhile solution for you.
 You just need to do a cost/benefit analysis of your savings habits and the costs.

 Is Digit Savings Right for Me?

 I’ve got to be completely honest with you – this service scares me.
 I have heard nothing but great things about Digit but from personal experience I am not a big fan of having money withdrawn directly from my bank account.
 My automation includes one deposit into a retirement account and certain freelance payments into savings.

 I’m also pretty uptight about keeping my checkbook balanced.
 So clearly, I’m not the target market for Digit.
 I already have a pretty good savings habit.
 If you’re like me then Digit might not be right for you either.

 However, if you have trouble saving money and are looking for an easy way to save Digit could be the perfect solution.

 They’ll only pull small amounts of money out of your bank account based on your current income and expense pattern.
 And when you let those small amounts add up they can become something huge over time!

-To get started with Digit you’ll need to join the waiting list or get an invite from a current user.
+To get started with Digit, you can sign up here.
 After that you just link up your bank accounts, verify your phone number and they’ll do the rest of the work for you – never taking large sums out of your bank account, only small amounts that you won’t miss!

 What do you think?
 Are you brave enough to try Digit?